DreamWorks Pictures: Founding and Universal distribution (1994–2005)

 In December 1994, DreamWorks Television was formed after DreamWorks agreed to a $200 million seven-year television production joint venture with Capital Cities/ABC.
 The company was set up to produce series for broadcast networks, cable channels and first run syndication, with no first-look guarantee for ABC, but financial incentives favored the network.
-Their first show, Champs, was scheduled as a mid-season replacement for ABC.
+Their first show, Champions, was scheduled as a mid-season replacement for ABC.
 Dan McDermott was named the division's chief executive in June 1995.
 DreamWorks Television's first success was Spin City on ABC, the parent company of which was bought by The Walt Disney Company in February 1996.
 In 2002, the DreamWorks joint venture agreement with ABC ended.
 That agreement was replaced by a development agreement with NBC, with a first look clause.
 In 2013, DreamWorks Television merged with Amblin Television.

-In 1995, traditional animation artists from Amblimation joined the new studio, which led to DreamWorks buying part of Pacific Data Images, a company specializing in visual effects, and renaming it PDI/DreamWorks.
+In 1995, traditional animation artists from Amblimation joined the new studio, which led to DreamWorks buying part of Pacific Data Images (PDI), a company specializing in visual effects, and renaming it PDI/DreamWorks in 2000.
 Both were software divisions and would merge later on.
 By then, DreamWorks had the traditional animators working for their animation department, and the computer animators worked on CG films.
-Amblimation would be shut down in 1997, leading the staff to join DreamWorks Animation.
+Amblimation shut down in 1997 and all 250 of Amblimation's crew members went on to join DreamWorks Animation.
 The same year, DreamWorks Interactive, a computer and video game developer and joint venture between DreamWorks and Microsoft, was founded.
-On February 24, 2000, Electronic Arts announced the acquisition of DreamWorks Interactive and merged it with EA Pacific and Westwood Studios to form EA Los Angeles, later Danger Close Games.
+DreamWorks Interactive was intended to eventually form synergies with the animation, film and television divisions of DreamWorks, with Geffen speculating in April 1995 that it could also possibly form synergies with DreamWorks' upcoming music division.
+With DreamWorks losing interest in maintaining a video game division, Electronic Arts (EA) acquired the Los Angeles studio of DreamWorks Interactive from DreamWorks and Microsoft on February 24, 2000, acquiring the intellectual property and rights of the acclaimed series Medal of Honor from Microsoft/DreamWorks.

-In June 1995, DreamWorks announced that it had signed a $1 billion deal with MCA Inc. (then parent company of Universal Pictures) to distribute its theatrical releases in other countries and its home video releases worldwide over 10 years.
+In June 1995, DreamWorks announced that it had signed a $1 billion deal with MCA Inc. (then parent company of Universal Pictures) to distribute its theatrical releases in other countries and its home video releases worldwide over 10 years, while DreamWorks itself would distribute them for the company as a film production label in America.
 MCA also bought a 2% stake in the company for $54 million.

-In 1996, the company's record label, DreamWorks Records, was founded, the first project of which was George Michael's album Older.
-The first band signed to the label was eels, who released their debut album Beautiful Freak that year.
-The record company never lived up to expectations, though, and was sold in October 2003 to Universal Music Group, which operated the label as DreamWorks Nashville.
-That label was shut down in 2005 when its flagship artist, Toby Keith, departed to form his own label.

-In 1997, DreamWorks Pictures released its first three feature films, The Peacemaker, a film about terrorism; Amistad, Spielberg's first film for the studio about an African slave rebellion and the aftermath of the massacre; and Mouse Hunt, the studio's first family film about two brothers trying to fight a mischievous mouse.